OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-messaging/README.md

 The application that you will be working with consists of two microservices, **system** and **inventory**.
 The system microservice sends the average **system** load data to the **inventory** microservice every 15 seconds.
 The **inventory** microservice keeps an updated list of all the **system** hostnames and their CPU data.

 You’ll update the **system** and **inventory** microservices to use MicroProfile Reactive Messaging for message passing.
 These microservices run on Open Liberty.
+The system microservice sends the average system load data, via the kafka topic, to the **inventory** microservice every 15 seconds.

 ### Getting started